 The reality is that prescription drug abuse and fraud impacts families all across South Carolina.
 Individuals of any age or income bracket can find themselves hooked on powerful prescription narcotics.
 What may have started as a legitimate medical necessity can quickly morph into a serious problem, ensnaring white-collar and blue-collar workers, men and women, the young and old alike.

 South Carolina drug crimes are also divided into those that are misdemeanors and more serious offenses, which are considered felonies.
-Generally, more minor drug crimes are treated as misdemeanors and can result in relatively light punishment or fines.
+Generally, minor drug crimes are treated as misdemeanors and can result in relatively light punishments or fines.
 More serious offenses are classified as felonies.
-Often first-time offenders are shocked to learn that the difference between being charged with a misdemeanor and a much more serious felony comes down to the presence of a few additional grams of illegal substances.
+Often, first-time offenders are shocked to learn that the difference between being charged with a misdemeanor and a much more serious felony comes down to the presence of a few additional grams of illegal substances.